LawRotiii/LawRotiii/README.md

 - 👋 Hi, I’m @LawRotiii
-- 👀 I’m interested in JavaScript and C++
+- 👀 I’m interested in JavaScript
-- 🌱 I’m currently learning C++ Basic

 <!---
 LawRotiii/LawRotiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.